-Superhighways is launching a new data literacy and digital skills partnership to help small charities and community organisations tackle the tough issues that Londoners face - see full press release here.
+Superhighways has launched a new data literacy and digital skills partnership, called Datawise London, to help small charities and community organisations tackle the tough issues that Londoners face - see full press release here.

 The two-year programme will offer training, advice and practical support to help small charities develop data and digital skills they need to deliver the best possible activities and outcomes for local people.